GridMod/RTS-GMLC/RTS_Data/FormattedData/PowerFactory/readme.md

 ## Conversion of source data to PowerFactory format

 We built the model in PowerFactory from scratch, using the original RTS-GMLC source data as input.
 No scripted conversion was performed.
-Set of units of various parameters were adjusted to fit the format of the PowerFactory software (converting line lengths from miles to kilometers etc.).
+Units of various parameters were adjusted to fit the format of the PowerFactory software (converting line lengths from miles to kilometers etc.).